Knightrel/Prototype-HS110/README.md

 Does NOT require an update to the 'Prototype.js' file.

-# Open issues
+# Open issues - ALL CLOSED.

-1. Ensure energy data is only 31 days (31 May check)
+1. Ensure energy data is only 31 days (Complete.
+No adjustments required.)

-2. Validate month roll-over in calculations (2 June check)
+2. Validate month roll-over in calculations (Complete.
+Modified code to correct.)

-3. See if automatic (15 min) refresh is working, once the devices are stable (current).
-May have to go to polling.
+3. See if automatic (15 min) refresh is working.
+(Complete.
+Scheduling refresh in DH.

-4. Monitor UDP implementation for split return messages from the device causing the DH to generate an error and not update the week/month stat data.
+4. Monitor UDP implementation.
+(Failed.
+Went back to TCP.)

 # Installation: